swengzju/Breasifer/index.md

 ![alt text](https://farm1.staticflickr.com/290/32292792970_224a161014_b.jpg)

 In order to make it a binary classification problem (benign or malignant), I ignored all the subtypes as well as the unusual cases.
-I randomly selected 1600 images to build my model, half of them were benign and half of them were malignant.
+I randomly selected 1600 images to build my model, half of them were benign and half of them were malignant, therefore it was a balanced dataset.

 ## Data preparation

 I applied a 3x3 median filter to remove the speckle noise on ultrasound images.
 I normalized the pixel values on each image so that they had zero mean.
-Based on the observatin that the most interesting part (lesion and its surroundings) of almost all the images is located around the center of the image, I cropped all images so that the dimension was reduced to 200 x 200 pixels.
+Based on the observatin that the most interesting part (lesion and its surroundings) of almost all the images is located around the center of the image, I cropped all the images so that their dimensions were reduced to 200 x 200 pixels.

+It is worth mentioning that 2000 images as a whole is still a relative small dataset for such a complicated image classification problem.
+Also, the features that characterize breast lesions should be rotation invariant.
+Therefore, I applied an image augmentation method by perturbing the existing dataset.
+Specifically, I rotated each image a random small degree from -7° to 7° and I did it for fourteen times, so I eventually got 1600 x (14 + 1) = 24000 images.
+I then downsampled them 5x to 40 x 40 pixels, in order to keep the input size of the network manageable.
+The flow chart of data preparation is shown below.

-It is worth mention that 2000 images is still a relative small dataset for such a complicated image classification task.
-Among them, 1200 of them were randomly selected for training, 200 of them were for validation, and the other 200 were for testing.
+Finally, 18000 of them were randomly selected for training, 3000 of them were for validation, and the other 3000 were for testing.
+Training, validation, and test set all have 50% benign and 50% malignant cases.

 ## Algorithms